CrayLabs/SmartSim/doc/ensemble.rst

 We provide an example for manually appending ``Models`` to an ``Ensemble``.

 Example 1 : Append ``Models`` to launch as a batch job

     In this example, we append ``Models`` to an ``Ensemble`` for batch job execution.
 To do this, we first initialize an Ensemble with a ``BatchSettings`` object.
 Then, manually create ``Models`` and add each to the ``Ensemble`` using the ``Ensemble.add_model()`` function.
+    The source code example is available in the dropdown below for convenient execution and customization.

     .. dropdown:: Example Driver Script source code